-Component Description (1) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+Compo nent Description (1) WWAN antennas (select products only Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
 (2) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(3) Ambient light sensor (select products only) Adjusts the brightness of the display, depending on the ambient light.
+(3) Ambient light sensor (select products only) Detects ambient light and allows the device to adjust the screen brightness.
 (4) Internal microphones Record sound.
 (5) Camera Allows you to video chat, record video, and record still images.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
 (6) Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
-To use the camera,
+To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
+(7) Camera light On (white): The camera is in use.
+Off: The camera is turned off.